matplinta/exam-builder/README.md

 # exam-builder
 Terminal script for learning test answeres and carrying out single & multiple choice tests.

-Run it with `python3 exam.py <file>`
+Run it with `./exam.py <file>`

 # Usage
 Program parses provided test file and defaultly starts asking questions in the order corresponding to that in the file.
 If test is interrupted by pressing ^C or the number of questions runs out, user is taken into summary display, which enumerates number of questions answered correctly and not.
+Summary is also displayed after pressing ^C to exit the program.
 After pressing `Enter`, user is reminded of all the questions answered incorrectly.

 There is also a possibility to run program in debug mode, which is essentially a learning tool, showing correct answeres to every question.